itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataIO.rst

 As it can be seen each container has its own **ito::DataObject** called **data** for storing the captured data.
 Furthermore a **QMap** called **m_channelParam** for the storage of channel specific parameters is included.
 By default the parameters **pixelFormat**, **roi**, **sizex**, **sizey**, **axisOffset** and **axisScale** are added to this Map.

+Like all plugins **ito::AddInMultiChannelGrabber** inherits from **ito::AddInBase** and therefore also contains a **m_params** member (**QMap<QString, Param>**).
+This map contains all parameters of all channels and also further global parameters.
+A new mandatory global parameter is the **defaultChannel** which is used to indicate the current selected channel wich will be adressed if **getParam** or **setParam** is called.
+If a parameter is adressed which is not provided by the current default channel the parameter in the **m_params** map will be set to read only.

+In the following it is described how to initialize a plugin derived from the **AddInMultiChannelGrabber** interface.
+The initialization is done by the same functions like with the former **ito::AddInGrabber** interface.
+During the initialization the function **AddInMultiChannelGrabber::initializeDefaultConfiguration** must be called.
+The function takes as a first argument a **QMap<QString, ito::ChannelContainer>** containing a ChannelContainer for each channel of the plugin.
+The **QString** defines the name of the channel.
+Channel specific parameters must be added to the to the parameter map of the corresponding **ChannelContainer**.
+If a value (or its meta information) of a parameter varies for the individual channels the parameter must be added to each parameter map.
+Keep in mind that the
+**m_channelParam** by default allready contains some mandatory parameters, which have to be adapted to the plugin.
+For convenience a construtor of the **ChannelContainer** is available which takes the mandatory parameters and adds them to the map.
+Non channel specific parameters (parameters affecting all channels) must be passed to **AddInMultiChannelGrabber::initializeDefaultConfiguration** as a second argument.
+**AddInMultiChannelGrabber::initializeDefaultConfiguration** iterates through all parameters and adds all of them to **m_params**.
+Parameters with the same name in multiple channels are only added ones to the **m_params** list containing the value of the channel selected by the **defaultChannel** parameter which is automatically added to **m_params**.
+Furthermore the
+**AddInMultiChannelGrabber::initializeDefaultConfiguration** adds all channels to the **channelList** parameter of type **ito::ParamBase::StringList**.

+When using the new grabber interface, a function called **setParameter** must be implemented.
+This function gets called by **AddInMultiChannelGrabber::setParam**.

 AD-Converters